Ty France Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the sixth-best in MLB.

-- The Orioles' 4.14 team ERA ranks 14th among all MLB pitching staffs.
+- The Orioles' 4.10 team ERA ranks 14th among all league pitching staffs.

-- Orioles pitchers combine to give up 132 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- The Orioles rank 11th in baseball in home runs surrendered (132 total, 1.1 per game).

-- In his last time out -- out of the bullpen on Sunday -- the lefty threw one scoreless inning against the New York Mets without surrendering a hit.
+- His most recent time out came on Sunday against the New York Mets, when the righty tossed 4 2/3 scoreless innings while allowing three hits.

-- The 29-year-old has amassed an ERA of 5.44, with 8.3 strikeouts per nine innings, in 16 games this season.
-Opponents are batting .279 against him.
+- The 26-year-old has amassed a 3.19 ERA and 8.3 strikeouts per nine innings across 21 games this season, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.